Danielbegel/evidential-dl-ae/README.md

 # Evidential DL in AEs for Anomaly Detection

 ## Overview
 ae_model_entrypoint.py and edl_model_entrypoint.py are example entrypoint files  for training models in this project.
 The script is designed to be a template, which can be extended to support multiple models.
+References to the EDL learning can be found at https://github.com/FAIR4HEP/PFIN4UQAD (corresponding paper https://iopscience.iop.org/article/10.1088/2632-2153/ade51b)

 ## Features